David Alcaide

-David Alcaide Bermúdez (born 14 December 1978) is a Spanish pool player.
+David Alcaide Bermúdez (born 14 December 1978) is a Spanish professional pool player.
 He is a two-time winner of the World Pool Masters, winning the 2017 event, defeating Jayson Shaw 8–7 in the final, and again in 2019 defeating Alexander Kazakis 9–8.
 Alcaide is a three-time world championship semi-finalist having reached the stage at the WPA World 10-ball Championship, in 2009 and 2015, and the WPA World Eight-ball Championship in 2011.

-Alcaide has also represented Europe at the Mosconi Cup three times in 2006, 2017 and 2021.
+Alcaide has also represented Europe at the Mosconi Cup in 2006, 2017, 2021 2022, 2023 and 2024 with five wins.
 At the 2006 event, he was the first Spanish player to compete in the competition.
 In addition to pool, Alcaide also plays snooker, having competed at the 2019 Gibraltar Open professional snooker event.
 He has also represented Spain at the World Cup of Pool on multiple occasions, partnering fellow Spaniard Francisco Sánchez Ruíz in the events.

 Career

 Nine-ball

 Alcaide began playing pool aged 5, and became national Spanish eight-ball champion aged 14.
 Alcaide made his first breakthrough reaching third place at the Spanish Open in 1998.
 Later during the 2001 WPA World Nine-ball Championship, he reached the knockout rounds, before defeating Alex Lely 9–7 and Dimitri Jungo 9–3 to reach the last 16, before losing to Jeremy Jones 9–11.
 During the 2006 event he survived the group stage, before defeating Jörn Kaplan and Lee Vann Corteza but was eliminated in the round of 16 by Rodolfo Luat.
 Having reached the last 16, Alcaide was seeded 25th for 2007 event, and despite losing once in the double-elimination round to Muhammad Zulfikri 1–9, he reached the final rounds with a 9–0 whitewash of Stephen Capaldi and a 9–4 win over Robb Saez.
 However, Alcaide lost 10–1 to ninth seed Francisco Bustamante in the knockout round.
 In 2013, Alcaide competed at the 2013 World Games, but lost in the nine-ball event 11–7 in the last 16 to Liu Haitao.
 At the 2015 WPA World Nine-ball Championship, Alcaide won against Chu Bingjie and Hesam Abdulaziz in the group stage to qualify for the knockout round, before winning over Yang Ching-shun and Toh Lian Han.
 Alcaide lost to Wojciech Szewczyk 10–11 in the last 16.

 Alcaide was the first Spanish player to represent Europe in the Mosconi Cup, which he did in 2006.
 Alongside fellow Mosconi Cup debutant Imran Majid, the pair defeated Earl Strickland and Johnny Archer.

 Alcaide finished the event with four wins and two losses, however his 5–2 loss to Corey Deuel was the last of the event, seeing the cup end tied at 12–12.
 Alcaide did not represent the team again, until coach Marcus Chamat played Alcaide in the 2017 Mosconi Cup as a wildcard.
 In 2017, Alcaide won three games, and lost once, before Europe won 11–4.
 Later in the season, Alcaide won the 2017 Kremlin World Cup.